Datavault-UK/automate-dv-docs/docs/metadata.md

     misleading error messages.
 If you find that variables which are extracted from the YAML string are empty, it is an indicator that the YAML did not compile correctly, and you should check your formatting; including indentation.

+!!!
+Note "Model names formatting"

+    You may observe below that model names are referenced in lower case in the example metadata dictionaries below.
+    This is because dbt model names are case sensitive (i.e. you can have both HUB.sql and hub.sql as distinct models).
+    So, when referencing them in the metadata dictionaries it is important to use the correct name format, otherwise dbt would throw an error.

 ##### Examples

 === "hub_customer.sql"